Jack-shah/endtoend/README.md

 i configured the sonar scanner and sonar server in jenkins..............(u can check steps in monitoring tools notes... in jenkins i installed pipeline stage plugin....... the i started building ................ jenkinsfile is present in the jenkinsfile

+For the second project same application but with docker agnet for building jenkinsfile2 is presnt you can check that the issue i faced is while docker build image stage................ because we are ina container  which niether have docker installed nor access to dockerr on host(windows) args= -v var/run/docker.sock:var/run/docker.sock           ................although it can be used to access docker daemon on host
+But it will not work because docker host is windows not a linux machine.

+However i was able to acheive all prior stages............checkout, build, sonar scan.............(as sonar was running on another container....... i run that sonar container using  docker network.............docker create network mynetwork.............docker run -d --name sonarqube --network  mynetwork      sonarqube:lts.......... also i did run the docker agent(container for build with same network

+args '--network mynetwork --user root -v /var/run/docker.sock:/var/run/docker.sock

+final agent block

+docker {
+        image 'maven:3.9.6-eclipse-temurin-17'
+        args '--network mynetwork --user root -v /var/run/docker.sock:/var/run/docker.sock'
+        }
+    }